leaningtech/webvm/README.md

 WebVM now has access to all machines in your Tailscale network!

-## The world wide web

-If you would like to access the public internet, you will need to set up an Exit Node on one of your _non-WebVM_ tailscale network devices.
-See the _"Advertise a device as an exit node"_ section of the [Tailscale Exit Node quickstart guide](https://tailscale.com/kb/1408/quick-guide-exit-nodes?tab=linux) for instructions.
-(The _“Use an exit node”_ section can be skipped, as WebVM automatically uses an available exit node once one is advertised).

-> [!NOTE]
-> Some commands like `ping` require kernel features unavailable in browsers.
-Use `curl` or `wget` instead.

 > [!TIP]
-> Connection status is shown as a colored dot on the button: orange = local network, green = global/internet.
+> On slower connections there may be a short delay before initialisation.
+Connection status is shown as a colored dot on the button: orange = local network, green = global/internet.
 The button text shows your Tailscale IP address once connected.

 ### Internet Access (Exit Node)